Oxfordshire’s Sci-Net celebrates 33% growth in 2024 – as it sets sights on recruitment drive for 2025

 and on Freeview 262 or Freely 565

 This success, driven by strong demand for Sci-Net’s bespoke technology services, sets the stage for an exciting 2025.
-And with turnover projected to reach £11 million this year, Sci-Net has announced a significant recruitment drive to support its expanding operations – with plans on the horizon to grow its workforce by a third.
+And with turnover projected to reach £11 million, Sci-Net has announced a significant recruitment drive to support its expanding operations – with plans on the horizon to grow its workforce by a third.

-Founded and headquartered near Duns Tew, Oxfordshire, Sci-Net specialises in helping businesses streamline operations, improve customer engagement and enhance decision-making through advanced technology.
-The company delivers enterprise resource planning (ERP) business management software and cloud infrastructure solutions, with expertise across multiple sectors including retail, fashion, manufacturing and distribution.
+Founded and headquartered in Oxfordshire, Sci-Net specialises in helping businesses streamline operations, improve customer engagement and enhance decision-making through advanced technology.
+The company delivers enterprise resource planning (ERP) business management software and cloud infrastructure solutions, with expertise across multiple sectors including retail, furniture, flooring, fashion, wholesale and distribution.

 Sci-Net made headlines in 2024 as the first business to secure an IP-backed loan from a bank – testament to the strength of its growth plans, with Natwest approving the market-first arrangement.